 Select a condition from the list by clicking it.
 Depending on the condition you've selected, the fields to the right may change to display that condition's options.
 For instance, if you select, “Has opened” the field to the right will change to display a field that contains all the email campaigns you've created.

 Click the field that appears to the right of the condition you've selected.
 This should display a dropdown menu of options.
 These options may include logic or may ask you to specify the exact data point the condition should look for.
+Please note that it is not possible to create an advanced search based on blank fields at this time.

 To give another example, the “Clicked on a link” condition will display two boxes.
 The middle box will ask you to specify the campaign that contains the link and the right-most field will ask you to pick the link in that campaign.